druce/reddit_prettiest_songs/README.md

 also handles `The Killers do a pretty fantastic version of this tune as well.
 Around the release of "Sam's Town" they recorded a few tracks at Abbey Road studios that were eventually dropped as B-sides and a cover of this song was one of them.` in the context of Romeo and Juliet, by Dire Straits

 But sometimes it hallucinates, Mrs. Robinson ended up in the playlist but it's nowhere in the thread.
-Possibly ChatGPT just thought it hould be there. (not wrong probably).
+Possibly ChatGPT just thought it should be there. (not wrong probably).

 Note that all of this is at a temperature of 0, so ChatGPT should not get super creative.